-These policies cover the most common risks faced by dialysis providers.
+These insurance policies cover common risks faced by dialysis providers.

-General liability insurance covers common third-party risks, such as a patient who sues when a nurse drops their smart phone and breaks it.
+A general liability policy covers basic third-party risks, such as a patient who sues when a nurse accidentally drops their smartphone and breaks it.

-A business owner's policy, or BOP, is a cost-effective way for dialysis centers to buy general liability insurance and commercial property insurance together.
+A business owner's policy, or BOP, is a cost-effective way for dialysis treatment centers to buy general liability coverage and commercial property insurance together.

-Commercial auto insurance helps cover the costs of accidents involving your dialysis company's van or other vehicle.
+Commercial auto insurance helps cover the cost of an accident involving your dialysis company's van or other vehicle.
 Most states require this coverage for business-owned vehicles.

 Also called data breach insurance, this policy helps dialysis centers survive cyberattacks and data breaches by paying for recovery expenses and other associated costs.